jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

     <figcaption><p align="center"><b>Figure 20</b> - Options tab</p></figcaption>
 </figure>

-Options tab contains configuration parameters related to the optimization logic, as well as to the graphical visualization properties.
+Options tab contains configuration parameters related to the optimization logic, as well as to the plotting capabilities.

 #### Initial trajectory

 The quaternion-based model facilitates the convergence to a global minimum by reducing the number of local minima in the solution space.
-However, in order to increase the probability of achieving this global minimum, it is necessary to provide an initial trajectory which is close to the solution.
+However, in order to increase the probability of achieving this global minimum, it is necessary to provide an initial trajectory which is close to the actual solution.
 An assistant has been implemented in order to allow the user to set an approximate initial trajectory.

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_021.png" width="80%"></p>
     <figcaption><p align="center"><b>Figure 21</b> - Initial Trajectory Assistant</p></figcaption>
 </figure>

 The initial trajectory does not only refer to positional trajectory, but also the trajectory of the dynamic states, such as thrust, longitudinal velocity, angle of attack or roll angle.
-Remember the method of direct collocation is based on approximating the state history with polynomial splines, so an initial spline should also be provided.
+The method of direct collocation for optimal control which *falcon.m* implements is based on approximating the state history with polynomial splines, so an initial spline should also be provided.
+State history is entered in the table at the right, specifying the values of the states at each control waypoint.
+The tool automatically generates splines for this states based on the values entered.
 One virtual point is appended between each pair of control waypoints (3 virtual points in case the segment has been set as 3D).
 This virtual points allow to adjust the initial trajectory more precisely.

 #### Optimization

-Once everything has been set the tool calculates the analytical gradients of the dynamic model using *MATLAB Symbolic Toolbox*, transforms the optimization problem into a nonlinear programming formulation, compiles this code in C++ using *MATLAB Coder* and calls solver *Ipopt* to execute the optimization process.
-Here are the results of this simple example (open in new tab for more detail).
+Once everything has been set the tool automatically computes the analytical gradients of the dynamic model using *MATLAB Symbolic Toolbox*, transforms the optimization problem into a nonlinear programming formulation, compiles this code in C++ using *MATLAB Coder* toolbox and calls solver *Ipopt* to execute the optimization process.
+Here are the results of this simple example (open image in new tab for more detail).

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_022.png" width="80%"></p>
     <figcaption><p align="center"><b>Figure 22</b> - Optimal trajectory (scale 100%)</p></figcaption>
 </figure>

 The aircraft is represented along the optimal trajectory to help visualizing aircraft attitude along the track.
-In image 22 the aircraft is represented at real size, but it can barely be seen.
-This can be improved by rendering the aircraft four times bigger.
+In figure 22 the aircraft is represented at real size, but it can barely be seen.
+User experience is improved by rendering the aircraft four times bigger than real size (this scale factor can also be adjusted in the Options tab).

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_023.png" width="80%"></p>